 Wild asparagus can be found in many different environments from heavy grass fields to surrounding trees or fence posts and in fact are found in every single state and Canadian province, as well as through most of Mexico.

-While these don’t have the calories of acorn mash or hickory nut meat, they do offer a lot more substance than most leafy greens, as well as vitamins that your body can use to keep up good health even under the stress of a survival or foraging situation.
+While these don’t have the calories of acorn mash or hickory nut meat, they do offer a lot more substance than most leafy greens, as well as vitamins that your body can use to keep up good health even under the stress of a survival situation where you’re forced to forage wild edibles.

 Here’s a short video on finding wild asparagus.